Youth Advisory Board

-Carter is a Sophomore at USC studying at the Price School of Public Policy.
+Carter is a Junior at USC studying at the Price School of Public Policy.
 He founded Students For Safe Water to positively impact the lives of those living without access to safe water and basic sanitation and is passionate about ending this world crisis.
 He is a founding member of GuysGivNback and three time Gold Medal Presidential Volunteer Service Award recipient.

 James McDonough – Health and Hygiene Director – Latin America

 James is a graduate of University of California, Irvine, having majored in pharmaceutical science.
 He is currently a medical student in California.
 He initiated the Latin America health and hygiene initiative within Students For Safe Water and has worked tirelessly to improve lives.
 In addition to his work with the organization, he volunteers at a hospice and with social services.

 Maddy Limb – Co-Health and Hygiene Director – Africa

 Maddy Limb is a straight-A Junior at Rockland Academy.
 After a Rwanda medical mission trip, she was moved to found The Clear Vision Project to provide recycled eyeglasses & funding for vitamin A supplements to prevent childhood blindness.
 She joined Students for Safe Water through partnership with Best Family Rwanda, benefiting many of the families she met on her trip.
 A violinist, Maddy serves as Director of Communications for Joyful Noise Project & teaches music at Genesis House, a transitional home.
 Maddy is a competitive sabre fencer & loves to bake and make homemade pasta.